 High-End Wetsuits borderline on being works of art.
 Who ever knew you could put so much engineering into pieces of neoprene?

 One of our most-read pieces is our constantly-updated article on Entry Level Wetsuits, but we realize many triathletes are willing and ready to invest in higher performance than that.
 This article will follow that up with an overview of our favorite high-end wetsuit – for those more serious triathletes, or perhaps those who simply have more of a budget.
 Let’s get to it.

 (use our code ‘EBOOK’ here for a discount at Xterra) The first time we tried one of Xterra’s higher-end wetsuits, we were blown away.
 The difference was immediately noticeable.
 Xterra makes a few things – garments, triathlon bags, swim gear – but they are known for their excellent wetsuits.
 The Vengeance is the top of their lineup right now, featuring 5mm neoprene in the hips and thighs with air dimples that provide extra buoyance.
 This feature helps you maintain a better swimming position in the water, pulling your legs and hips up.
 Being straight in the water reduces drag and helps you get the most out of your pull stroke.

-Ironman and HIM racers will also like the buoyancy assistance as the improve positioning will likely tax your body less over the course of a long 1.2 or 2.4 mile swim.
+Ironman and HIM racers will also like the buoyancy assistance as the improved positioning will likely tax your body less over the course of a long 1.2 or 2.4 mile swim.
 That can make a big difference in your overall race, since the goal of the swim is to be competitive, but exit the water with plenty of fuel in the tank for the bike and run, which is one of the objectives of splurging on a good wetsuit.

 The thicker neoprene gives way to thinner 3mm material around the chest – allowing for easier breathing and mobility throughout the upper body.
 The arms are finished off with 1.5mm neoprene, making for extremely flexible range-of-motion.
 The shoulders have 6 separate panels, helping you get the most out of your range-of motion and reducing the most common complaint about wetsuits — shoulder and arm restriction.